citrovin/OpenSesame/README.md

 # **OpenSesame: The speaker recognition system, that keeps the integrity of your data!**

 OpenSesame is a software for speaker identification and speach recognition system.
-It leverages machine lerning, namely a Neural Network and a Support Vector Machine to identify if the correct speaker said the correct keyword, such as "open sesame".
-After detecting the speaker and the key word, the program is to unlock the data, lock, or whatever is connected to the software.
+It leverages machine lerning, namely a Neural Network and a Support Vector Machine to identify if the correct speaker says the correct keyword, such as "open sesame".
+It records and identifies the speaker in real time.
+After detecting the speaker and the key word, the program is to unlock the protected data.

 ---